Song

 How much did Gangsta's Paradise make in total?

-Gangsta's Paradise is currently modeled at Estimated lifetime earnings: several million dollars over the life of the catalog. in lifetime earnings, based on the annual range and long-tail replay assumptions shown on this page.
+Gangsta's Paradise is currently modeled at several million dollars over the life of the catalog. in lifetime earnings, based on the annual range and long-tail replay assumptions shown here.

 How much does Gangsta's Paradise make per stream?